Public Safety Disclaimer

 While our research and educational undertakings are meant to inform public safety initiatives throughout the Northeast, AWSC does not hold jurisdiction over local beaches.
 For up-to-date information on how your beach is employing safety measures and preparedness tactics, please contact your beach directly.

 CLOSE TO SHORE

 The inshore waters off many Cape Cod and South Shore beaches are preferred feeding grounds for white sharks.
-They hunt and feed on seals in shallow water close to shore.
+White sharks hunt and feed on seals in shallow water close to shore.
 This presents an obvious threat to those swimming in ocean waters.
 While white shark bites on humans are rare, they have occurred off Cape Cod.
-The most recent bite resulted in a fatality.
+The most recent bite in September of 2018 resulted in a fatality.

 Local municipalities in the Cape and Islands and the Cape Cod National Seashore are responsible for beach management and for temporarily closing the beach to swimming when a shark sighting is confirmed.
 AWSC works closely with these entities, along with the Massachusetts Division of Marine Fisheries, to produce shark advisory signs for beaches, flags, and brochures that provide education and tips for beach users.
 Nonetheless, the only way to completely eliminate the risk of an encounter with a shark is to remain on shore.